j4y/developerportal/pages/platforms/windows.md

 ### CameraDetector

 Using a webcam is a common way to obtain video for facial expression detection.
 The CameraDetector can access a webcam connected to the device to capture frames and feed them directly to the facial expression engine.
-The constructor of the <code>CameraDetector</code> class expects the camera ID, the number of frames to capture per second and the number of frames to process per second.
+The constructor of the <code>CameraDetector</code> class expects the camera ID, the number of frames to capture per second, the number of frames to process per second, the maximum number of faces to process, and the face detector mode (LARGE_FACES for closer, SMALL_FACES for farther away).

 ```
-CameraDetector(int cameraId=0, double cameraFPS=15, double processFPS);
+CameraDetector(const int cameraId = 0, const double cameraFPS = 15,
+               const double processFPS = DEFAULT_PROCESSING_FRAMERATE,
+               const unsigned int maxNumFaces = DEFAULT_MAX_NUM_FACES,
+               const FaceDetectorMode faceConfig = affdex::FaceDetectorMode::LARGE_FACES);
 ```

 An instance of the <code>CameraDetector</code> can also be created without any parameters.
 In this case, the detector connects to the first camera on the device list and assumes the capture frame rate to be 15